 Team Services | TFS 2017 | TFS 2015 | TFS 2013.4

-Feature availability: This feature is available from Team Services or the web portal for TFS 2013.4 or later version.
+Feature availability: This feature is available from Team Services and the web portal for TFS 2013.4 and later versions.

 As your team identifies code defects or bugs, they can add them to the backlog and track them similar to requirements.
 Or, they can schedule them to be fixed within a sprint along with other tasks.

 When you track bugs as requirements, they'll show up on the product backlog and Kanban board.
 When you track bugs similar to tasks, they'll show up on the sprint backlogs and task boards.

 If you want to track custom WITs on your backlogs or boards, you can.